omar404ahmed/bioinformatics_230/README.md

 nano prodigal_script.sh
 bash ./prodigal_script.sh
 ```
-The output of the script is [this file](prodigal_results.txt) which contains the genome filename with highest number of genes.
+The output of the script is [prodigal_results.txt](prodigal_results.txt) which contains the genome filename with highest number of genes.

 ## Prokka